Parlay Betting Strategies In Sports Betting

 One of the best ways to get more money down on a bet you like is to parlay it with another wager.
 For instance, say you’ve bet the maximum amount allowed on a point spread permitted by the sportsbook.

 Parlaying that wager with another bet would let you bet more that selection.
 Bettors might parlay it with a heavy favorite’s moneyline or another bet or two that they feel strongly about.
 Remember, since 2-team parlays pay +260 or better, they only need to win one of these wagers to turn a profit on their bet, provided their main max market wager is a winner.
+That’s the only tricky part but doable nonetheless.

 Parlay Odds Breakdown

 BetOnline and sister sportsbook, Sportsbetting.ag, are the clear choice if you’re interested in betting parlays.
 2-team parlays are +264, which is the same for most sites, but they also have 3-team parlays at +600, which is not universal at other betting sites.
-It gives them a clear edge over Bovada, their main competitor in U.S., if you’re interested in betting parlays.
+It gives them a clear edge over Bovada, their main competitor in the U.S. if you’re interested in betting parlays.
 On the other end of the spectrum, GTBets and MyBookie.ag are not ideal for parlays.
 They don’t offer the +264 on 2-team parlays that has become standard in other markets.
 They are at +600 for 3-parlays, but anything higher than that and their payouts are worse than most sites.
 We don’t recommend betting parlays greater than three teams, but payouts at GTBets are especially poor as you add more teams.

-Parlay Betting Strategy – In Conclusion
+Parlay Betting Strategies – In Conclusion

 While the above parlay tips on parlays are helpful, parlays, for the most part, are losing bets that are heavily wagered by recreational losing sports gamblers.
 Bettors should almost never bet more than 2-3 team parlays, but we do recommend forcing a calculation if you’re going to be a higher number of teams to get a fairer price.